systbiol/reports/2023_June/CommunicationsReport_June2023.md

 Current Emeritus Members|17|+1
 Current Total Members|815|+147

 Growth in member numbers for all categories!
-This growth is probably driven in part by new members joining for the SSB standalone meeting and the increased attendance at the Evolution meeting.
+This growth is probably driven in part by new members joining for the SSB standalone meeting, the increased attendance at the Evolution meeting, and a concerted effort to remind recently lapsed members to renew.
 Also, the editorial board was recently updated.

 ## Email Newsletters

+So far in 2023, I have sent four email campaigns to members or recently lapsed members.
+Below are the URLs for each of these:

+- [January 29th, 2023](https://mailchi.mp/446e4c252085/nomination-recommendations) -- A call to the membership for SSB Council and Officer recommendations.
+This was sent in coordination with the Nominations Committee and Executive Vice President.
+By advertising broadly, one goal is to increase the diversity of members nominated for leadership roles.